 -

-Do I have to complete a pre-licensing course?
+Am I required to complete a pre-licensing course?

 Yes.
 Florida DFS requires you to complete a pre-licensing course as part of the licensing process to obtain the 214 or 215 license.
 Scroll down to see enrollment options.